HIV/AIDS Pandemic

 - Zimbabwe

-PEPFAR’s first iteration focused on emergency response and allocated $15 billion over a five-year period.
-The initial focus was on 15 countries in sub-Saharan Africa, Asia, and the Caribbean.
-Its goals were:
+PEPFAR's first focus was on emergency response.
+PEPFAR gave $15 billion over a five-year period to 15 countries in sub-Saharan Africa, Asia, and the Caribbean to:

-On July 30, 2008, the Tom Lantos and Henry J. Hyde United States Global Leadership Against HIV/AIDS, Tuberculosis, and Malaria Reauthorization Act of 2008 was signed into law.
-It authorized the contribution of up to $48 billion over five years to combat global HIV/AIDS, tuberculosis, and malaria.
-This second phase of PEPFAR focused on sustainability through local partnerships with specific, quantifiable goals.
-Those goals were to:
+PEPFAR was reauthorized in 2008, with up to $48 billion over five years to combat global HIV/AIDS, TB, and malaria.
+This second phase of PEPFAR focused on sustainability through local partnerships with goals to:

-For this second phase of PEPFAR, U.S. government teams in 22 countries developed and signed Partnership Frameworks with the host country governments.
-The Partnership Frameworks cemented mutual accountability and collaboration for priority HIV/AIDS activities.
-These agreements were a hallmark event between 2009 and 2012 that launched a new era of collaborative planning and health systems strengthening activities with partner governments.
-An emphasis was also placed on increasing the impact of PEPFAR’s investments by scaling up access to antiretroviral therapy (ART), preventing mother-to-child transmission, and voluntary medical male circumcision.
+U.S. government teams in 22 countries developed and signed Partnership Frameworks with host country governments.
+The Frameworks cemented mutual accountability and collaboration for priority HIV/AIDS activities.
+These agreements marked a hallmark event between 2009 and 2012.This launched a new era of health systems strengthening activities with partner governments.
+To increase the impact of PEPFAR's investments, there was a focus on:

-With significant progress made, PEPFAR entered into its third phase in 2013, ‘Controlling the Epidemic,’ with the mandate to attain UNAIDS’ ambitious 90-90-90 goal: 90% of people with HIV diagnosed, 90% of them on ART and 90% of them virally suppressed by 2020.
-While maintaining its commitment to partnership, this approach is driven by data in order to strategically target geographic areas and populations for maximum impact.
-The President’s FY 2016 budget request for PEPFAR is $6.5 billion with bilateral support provided to 41 countries and regional programs in Africa, the Middle East, Asia, Europe, the Americas, and the Caribbean.
+This approach was driven by data to strategically target geographic areas and populations for maximum impact.
+The President’s FY 2016 budget request for PEPFAR was $6.5 billion with bilateral support provided to 41 countries and regional programs in Africa, the Middle East, Asia, Europe, the Americas, and the Caribbean.

 PEPFAR 3.0